CBS-HPC/.github/profile/UCloud.md

 2. Apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources)) for the national HPC resources.
 Please contact [RDM Support](rdm@cbs.dk) as soon as possible if you consider applying.

-For Both ways the ressources will be provided within a UCloud project and not to a user "My Workspace".
+For both ways the ressources will be provided to a UCloud project and not to a user "My Workspace".
 Each UCloud project will be given a reference number (DeiC-XX-Y NUMBER).

-This number should be used to [acknowledge the use of national HPC](https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/Remember-to-acknowledge-the-use-of-national-hpc)  in publication.
+This number should be used to [acknowledge the use of national HPC](https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/Remember-to-acknowledge-the-use-of-national-hpc) in publications.

 ## What Machine Type to Choose